 Every year around this time, I see a plethora of posts and questions regarding rattlesnake avoidance training.
-In Utah, we have beautiful mountains full of hikers, campers, and other outdoor activities, but unfortunately, we have rattlesnakes as well, so many hiking/outdoor dog owners turn to rattlesnake aversion training to teach their dogs to fear those snakes and stay away.
+Utah has beautiful mountains full of hikers, campers, and other outdoor activities, but unfortunately, we have rattlesnakes as well.
+Many hiking/outdoor dog owners turn to rattlesnake aversion training to teach their dogs to fear those snakes and stay away.

 “In conventional aversion training, dogs receive uncomfortable or painful electric shocks when exposed to whatever their owners want them to avoid.
 In theory, the dog will associate the sight, smell, or sound of a rattlesnake or other danger with the pain of a shock and immediately run away.”1 In the end, the dog will learn that rattlesnakes are something they need to fear, and ultimately, they need to stay away.
 Some classes also teach an alert, so when the dog sees, smells, or hears the snake, the dog will alert their owner it is there.

-This traditional method usually takes one class and is a quick fix for a potential problem with refresher courses done regularly (typically yearly).
-Usually, owners leave these trainings feeling their dog is prepared to go outdoors with rattlesnakes around which can produce a false sense of security.
+This traditional method usually takes one class and is a quick fix for a potential problem.
+The dog owner will typically need a refresher course (typically yearly) after the initial class to renew the fear and pain association.
+Owners leave these trainings feeling their dog is prepared to go outdoors with rattlesnakes, but unfortunately that feeling can produce a false sense of security.

 The downside of these trainings is that there can be quite a significant fallout of unintended consequences.
 Every trainer has heard horror stories about dogs that have developed aggressive tendencies or are now scared of random objects or sounds.
 Some dogs have had personality disorders begin after these trainings among a myriad of other problems.